 A broad range of other peripheral equipment is offered for the Century Series, as described in the CHARACTER-ISTICS Columns of this report.
-Most of the Century equipment is manufactured by NCR; exceptions include the magnetic tape units (Control Data), data recorders (Mohawk), and display units (Sanders).
+All of the Century equipment is manufactured by NCR except for the magnetic tape units (Control Data), data recorders (Mohawk), and display units (Sanders).

 NCR currently offers only one communication controller for the Century computers, a simple controller for up to 15 lines that can handle transmission speeds ranging from 45 to 40,800 bits per second.
 A family of adapters provides the appropriate interfaces between the controller and various types of communication lines and terminal equipment.
-Announcement of an expanded line of NCR communications equipment is expected within the next few months.